-Bhujangasana is the combination of two Sanskrit words: Bhujanga and Asana.
+Bhujangasana is a combination of two Sanskrit words: Bhujanga and Asana.
 Bhujanga means cobra or snake.
-Hence we call in English as Cobra Pose.
+Hence we call in English Cobra Pose.
 This posture when performed looks like a cobra with its hood raised.
 According to some Hatha Yoga Texts like Yoga Karnika. the other name of Bhujangasana is Sarpasana or Serpent Pose.

 One should avoid this pose immediately after a meal.
 There must be a gap of at least three hours between a meal and the practice of this posture.

 The performance of this posture is pretty easy and one can do this effortlessly.
 Those who have a tight back may find it difficult to get perfection in this posture.
-However, they will get mastery by routine practice.
+However, they will get mastery through routine practice.

-By exhaling, bring down your torso and head to the position in Step-1.
+By exhaling, bring down your torso and head to the position in Step 1.
 Have a couple of normal breathing.